Search Close Search

 |

-Exercise is an important part of managing diabetes.
-Physical activity can help your body's insulin work better, increase metabolism, help to lose or maintain weight, provide energy, decrease stress and provides other health benefits.
-Here are some ideas to
+Exercise is an important part of diabetes management.
+Physical activity can help your body's insulin work better, increase metabolism, help to lose or maintain weight, provide energy, decrease stress, and it provides other health benefits.

 Grab a Trash Bag and Try Plogging or Plalking